-Finally, Figure~\ref{fig:profile-RS} compares our proposed increasing grid sizes (RS-DI/RS-RI) with the fixed grid size (RS-RF) proposed by \cite{duchi2012randomized}, under the randomized smoothing setting.
+Finally, Figure~\ref{fig:profile-RS} compares our proposed multistage increasing grid sizes (RS-DI/RS-RI) (see Tables~5 and~6) with the fixed grid size (RS-RF) proposed by \cite{duchi2012randomized}, under the randomized smoothing setting.
 We see that the benefits of using the increasing grid sizes as described by our theory carry over to improved practical performance, both in terms of running time and number of iterations.

 \begin{appendix}